 Traditionally, organizations have sent questionnaires or hosted customer forum groups to collect such insights, but there are integrated ways to do this today — living within your product.
 We are partial to Qualtrics but there are many user experience tools to choose from, ensuring there is balance in your product Design Thinking.
 Plus, with the flexibility you have created through this process, the team should have room for those projects that tend to be ignored – like innovation.

-To learn more about DevOps Transformation or to discuss these ideas with our team, contact firstname.lastname@example.org.
+Learn more about DevOps Transformation and to discuss these ideas with our team.